-It is not required for the current campaign to submit the annual AML/CFT reporting to the AED, if a fund is not identified as an Alternative Investment Fund (AIF) and does not qualify as a Reserved Alternative Investment Fund (RAIF) either.
+If a fund is not identified as an Alternative Investment Fund (AIF) and does not qualify as a Reserved Alternative Investment Fund (RAIF) either, it does not fall under the supervision of the AED.
+As a result, it is not required to submit the annual AML/CFT reporting.